We ask all Members to observe EMPCA’s requirements and restrictions when enjoying the McLean Reserve and the Cottager’s Lot

-Projects to remove established invasive plants such as periwinkle, garlic mustard and buckthorn are underway and volunteers from the community are welcome to assist and are encouraged to check the “Events” column for upcoming spring, summer and fall sessions.
+Projects to remove established invasive plants and trees such as periwinkle, garlic mustard and buckthorn are underway.
+Volunteers from the community are welcome to assist and are encouraged to check the “Events” column for upcoming spring, summer and fall sessions.

 For the past few years, maintenance activities for this compartment include one annual rough mowing of the entire meadowlands in mid-July.
-The timing of the cut ensures that native grassland birds can complete one nesting and minimizes disturbance to other fauna including important native insect populations.
+The timing of the cut ensures at least one nesting of native grassland birds and minimizes disturbance to other fauna including important native insect populations.